What's the male/female student ratio?

 Does tuition cover my books and supplies?

-No, books and supplies are not included in your tuition charge.
-You can purchase everything you need in our campus Supply Store, at a Denver art supply store, or online.
+Yes, books are included in your tuition charge.
+You can purchase supplies in our campus Supply Store, at a Denver art supply store, or online.

 Can I set up a charge account at the RMCAD Supply Store?